U.S. slaps sanctions on Iran firms after satellite launch

 The Trump administration certified Iran as being in compliance with the nuclear deal last week, even though Trump has called the agreement negotiated by his Democratic predecessor "the worst deal ever."

-The Republican president issued a veiled threat against Iran earlier this week, warning Tehran to adhere to the terms of the nuclear accord or face "big, big problems."
+Trump issued a veiled threat against Iran earlier this week, warning Tehran to adhere to the terms of the nuclear accord or face "big, big problems."
 He said in a speech in Ohio that the deal had "emboldened" Iran and added "that won't take place much longer."

-Reporting by Eric Walsh and David Alexander; Editing by Bernadette Baum and Tom Brown
+Reporting by Eric Walsh and David Alexander; additional reporting by Eric Beech and David Brunnstrom; Editing by Bernadette Baum, Tom Brown and Bernard Orr